 Even though it seems straightforward, and you expect that if you or your loved was injured in a nursing home, collecting damages will be easy.
 Actually, nursing home negligence may be difficult to prove.
 Not all injuries are the result of negligence.
 Elderly people do occasionally fall down even in the best of circumstances.
 What may seem like an unreasonable restraint may have some justification.

 If you have a loved one who was injured in a nursing home incident, you need the services of experienced nursing home lawyers.
 Contact us at the Blumenshine Law Group to schedule a free consultation.
 We will review the circumstances and advise you on what we believe you should do next.
 If the facts support it, we will file a personal injury lawsuit as well as report the negligence to the proper state licensing board.
-Call us as soon as possible so we can take appropriate action.
+Call us (312)766-1000 or email [email protected] as soon as possible so we can take appropriate action.